Ginger-Tomato Fish Stew

 1 tablespoon good-quality red wine vinegar

-1 pinch scotch bonnet chile or sugar rush peach chile (optional)
+1 pinch scotch bonnet chile (optional)

 Steam the sweet potato until it’s tender but still firm, 15-20 minutes.
 Set it aside until it has cooled enough to handle.
 Pull off the skin, then cut the flesh into